MAGALA-RICHARD/apsimNGpy-documentations/doc/instantiating.rst

 Using a Local APSIM File
 ^^^^^^^^^^^^^^^^^^^^^^^^
-If you have an ``.apsimx`` file saved on your machine—either from a previous session or custom template—you can easily load it like below:
+If you have an .apsimx file saved on your machine—whether from a previous session or as a custom template—you can easily load it as shown below.
-Like in the above case, a random file path is generated as an out path, but you can still provide a desired file path as shown below.
+By default, a random file path is generated as the output path.
+However, you can specify a custom path to control where the edited file is saved.
+This approach helps preserve the original file in case something goes wrong during the loading or editing process.

 .. code-block:: python